jcmoraisjr/haproxy-ingress/examples/tcp-example/README.md

 The list in `controller.tcp` is used to add ports to the service in front of your haproxy-ingress daemonset (or deployment).

-In contrast to our example above, the service should not be of type `ClusterIP` and should to be backed by a e.g. a cloud loadbalancer.
+In contrast to our example above, the service should not be of type `ClusterIP` and should to be backed by, e.g., a cloud loadbalancer.

 You can inspect the service with `kubectl` to ensure all relevant ports are assigned: